Skin Cancer Is The Most Common Cancer In Ireland – Here’s Why

 Dr Laura explains that even a slight natural tan is in fact a visible sign of sun damage, and can be quite detrimental to the skin.
 “Ultimately, tanned skin is a sign of sun damage.
 When we talk about a tan being a healthy glow, the fact is it’s the opposite.
 It’s quite unhealthy because that’s excess melanin being produced, and that melanin serves to protest the genetic material in our bodies from causing cancers.”

-Wearing SPF these days is a lot easier than it used to be.
-We are slowly overcoming the misconceptions around it – it doesn’t clog pores or leave a nasty white cast as older formulas did, and as well as that, you now can’t smell it from two counties away.
-In my own experience, when I was younger, wearing sun protection was something that you’d get, for lack of a better word, slagged for.
+When I was younger, wearing sun protection was something that you’d get, for lack of a better word, slagged for.
 Sure why wouldn’t you want a gorgeous tan?
 Mothers would slather their children in SPF, ignoring their wails and complaints, but once we got to a certain age, it was almost cool to lounge sans protection and opt for baby oil instead.

-But in the years since, SPF has become more of a must-have, especially when people are visiting foreign beaches (remember that?) or on that handful of days each year when we’re treated to the Irish sun.
+But in the years since, SPF has become more of a must-have, especially when people are visiting foreign beaches or on that handful of days each year when we’re treated to the Irish sun.
 Although according to Dr Laura, there’s still a blatant misunderstanding when it comes to wearing sunscreen.

 “One misconception about SPF is that I don’t think people realised that you need to wear it every single day.
 There are different types of UV rays – the UVA rays, in particular, are present 365 days of the year.
 They’re the ones that get through glass, so whether you’re at home, in your car, anywhere, they’re affecting you.
 Then there are the UVB rays, which cause burning.
 As I always say when it comes to UV rays, A for ageing and B is for burning.”